-Thank you for your interest in joining America Reads and Counts at Duke!
+Thank you for your interest in joining Duke’s America Reads/America Counts Program!

-- Visit these these pages to learn about the requirements and expectations for ARAC tutors ARAC Policies and Tutor Expectations and Attendance Policy and FAQ.
+- Visit these these pages to learn and review the requirements and expectations for ARAC tutors: ARAC Policies and Tutor Expectations and the DCA ARAC Webpage.

 - You can view the ARAC Tutor Job Description and will be required to sign a contract before your tutoring sessions begin.

-If you do not have Federal Work-study or if you don’t know if you do, you can contact the Karch Office of Undergraduate Financial Support, to find out if you are eligible for Federal Work-Study.
-Otherwise, you can still apply as a VOLUNTEER.
+If you do not have Federal Work-study or if you don’t know if you do, you can:

 How much do ARAC tutors earn?